sumaiya-khanam/chest-xray-cnn/README.md

 To train the model, run the training script.
 It loads the dataset, preprocesses the images, trains the VGG16-style CNN, and saves the best model checkpoint.

-You may also run the prediction script by providing a chest X-ray image and receiving a predicted disease label with probability.

 ## **Model Details**
 ### Model Architecture
 A VGG16-inspired CNN designed with: